ethereum/EIPs/SCCP/sccp-TBA.md

 ## Motivation

-Analysis of on-chain data showed that front-running opportunities were more accessible after migration to chainlink price updates.
-Increasing fees to 50 bp on synths with a 1% deviation threshold push should help close that window.
+Analysis of on-chain data showed that front-running opportunities till exist with post migration to chainlink price oracls.
+Increasing fees to 50 bp on synths with a 1% deviation threshold push should help close this window while waiting for further changes to the oracle.

 ## Copyright